 Health services for Syrian refugees in Turkey

-Since the beginning of the crisis in Syria, 3 million Syrian refugees have fled to Turkey where they have been granted shelter.
-WHO works closely with Turkey’s Ministry of Health to provide health services to the refugees.
+Since the beginning of the crisis in Syria, over 3.5 million Syrian refugees, out of more than 5.5 million, have fled to Turkey where they have been granted shelter.
+This makes of Turkey the country with the highest number of refugees in the world.
+WHO works closely with Turkey’s Ministry of Health to provide culturally and linguistically-sensitive health services to Syrian refugees.

 From its country office in Turkey, WHO:

-- supports the government’s vaccination campaigns for refugee children;
+- supports government’s vaccination campaigns for refugee children;